 For this first written assignment, you are to address the question 'What is policy analysis?'.
 Please reflect on the different ways in which policy analysis is conducted and for what purpose.
-Compare and contrast between two to three different methods of policy analysis and their strengths and weaknesses.
+Compare and contrast between two to three different approaches or methods of policy analysis and their strengths and weaknesses.
 Please reference your arguments based on readings.
+Your paper must be based on a minimum of 3 references.
+Two of these references must be from the syllabus.